zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Brain-Wallet.rst

-Ethereum brain wallets are formed through applying the SHA3 to a seed to get a result ``R``, then using ``R`` as an accumulator for 16384 repeat SHA3 operations.
+Expanse brain wallets are formed through applying the SHA3 to a seed to get a result ``R``, then using ``R`` as an accumulator for 16384 repeat SHA3 operations.
 This process is continued until the result, when used as a private key, forms a valid Direct ICAP (34 digit) address, defined